FridljDa/FridljDa.github.io/content/post/mutational-signature-with-hierarchical-dirichlet-process/index.md

 ## Modelling mutational signature with DP

-Dirichlet processes have been utilized in previous studies to model trinucleotide mutations associated with mutational signatures \[@robertsPatternsSomaticGenome\] and \[@liPatternsSomaticStructural2020\].
+Dirichlet processes have been utilized in previous studies to model trinucleotide mutations associated with mutational signatures [(cite)](https://doi.org/10.17863/CAM.22674) and [(cite)](https://www.nature.com/articles/s41586-019-1913-9).
 Although Appendix B (p.
 234) and Chapter 4 (p.
-132) in \[@robertsPatternsSomaticGenome\] provide a mathematical overview of the model, they lack sufficient detail and are not fully comprehensive.
+132) in [(cite)](https://doi.org/10.17863/CAM.22674) provide a mathematical overview of the model, they lack sufficient detail and are not fully comprehensive.
 This section aims to address that gap by deriving the Dirichlet Process model for trinucleotide mutations in a thorough and accessible manner.
 We will begin by introducing a more intuitive approach to modeling trinucleotide mutations using a mixture model.
 To illustrate, consider the trinucleotide mutations within a single sample, which can be encoded as $x \in \\{1, \ldots, 96\\}$, representing the 96 possible trinucleotide mutation types.

 #### Step 1: Known number of mutational signatures $K$